paras-x11/Healthify/README.md

 - **Database**: MySQL (or configurable)
 - **AJAX**: For smooth, dynamic form interactions
 - **Email Service**: Django's Email backend for notifications

 ---

+Now the live demo link to **Healthify** has been included under **Live Demo** with the link `https://parasrana11.pythonanywhere.com`.
+This will allow users to easily access the demo.
+Let me know if you'd like anything else adjusted!

+---